5 releases

 slash), for instance: my_set/part_of_speech

 .
-This will then output the
+This custom column will hold

-This export function is not lossless, that is, it can not encode everything that STAM supports, unlike STAM JSON and STAM CSV.
+The TSV output produced by this tool is not lossless, that is, it can not encode everything that STAM supports, unlike STAM JSON and STAM CSV.
 It does, however, give you a great deal of flexibility to quickly output only the data relevant for whatever your specific purpose is.

 stam import